Before the horses crash into the ground, and then the ground.

 |About the Director

 Before the horses... is the third instantiation of a trilogy of dance pieces focused on three main concepts: birth, being, and territory.
-I have been developing this project as MFA candidate at UCSD’s Dance & Theater program.
+This piece has been co-created with Orlando Rodriguez, and its research began in Vilnius (Lithuania) at the Arts Printing House during the summer of 2017 and continued theretofore at UCSD’s Dance & Theater program.

 |The Creative Team

-Conception & Dance Making – Verónica Santiago Moniello
+Conception & Dance Maker – Verónica Santiago Moniello

 Creative Consultancy – Javier Fresneda